spencerparkin/AudioDataLib/README.md

 the library into that project.
 If it works great and reliably, then I'll cite that here as a sign of at least some maturity or reliability in the software.

+The programmer for the library (me) lacks a great deal of maturity.
+Sorry.

 ## Usage

 For all use-cases, we assume we're in the `ParseDataLib` namespace, and have the following headers.